Year of entry 2024

 Additional cost information

-This fee includes the cost of the two programme residentials.
-It does not include the cover and travel costs associated with programme attendance and teaching placements.
+This fee includes the cost of the two course residentials including food and accommodation.
+It does not include the cover and travel costs associated with course attendance and teaching placements.

 Scholarships and financial support

 Partial fee scholarships are available to UK schools or services funding two or more students in a single year to the MA or PGDip Deaf Education (Teacher of the Deaf) in the School of Education.
 Find out more about the scholarship for schools

 MA Deaf Education equips Teachers of the Deaf with the specialist knowledge and skills needed to work across a range of settings in deaf education, providing the mandatory qualification for Teachers of the Deaf in England and Wales.

 Graduates from the course have taken up a range of positions in specialist support services and schools.
 Many have subsequently progressed to management and leadership roles.